How to Track X (Twitter) Mentions? [2025]

 • Keep an eye on competitors and industry trends

-This is what an untagged brand mention on X (Twitter) looks like in a Brand24 dashboard:
+This is what an untagged brand mention on X (Twitter) can look like:

 Track X (Twitter) untagged mentions!